ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-8-08-Achievement-Guide.md

 ### Class choice

 I have completed this challenge multiple times on all four classes.
-Assuming equal skill with all four, I believe the order of difficulty is Silent > Ironclad > Defect > Watcher, with Silent being the most challenging.
+In order from most challenging to least, I believe the order of difficulty to be Silent, Ironclad, Defect, and then Watcher, assuming equal skill with each class.
 For most players, I suggest using either Defect or Watcher, depending on their level of comfort with Watcher.
 However, all of the choices are quite valid.

 #### Watcher

-Watcher is the class which relies least on having four energy, with many effective energy-generating cards and calm stance.
+Watcher is the class which relies least on having four energy, as Calm stance generates energy as a core character mechanic, and many of her cards also generate energy effectively.
 She also scales well without relics and is generally the strongest character in the game.
-She also tends to punish mistakes more heavily than other characters, so some players will find Defect to be easier.
-Trading the starting relic is very strong on Watcher, but Watcher also has the strongest upgrade to the starting relic, if you choose to keep it.
+However, the Watcher also tends to punish mistakes more heavily than other characters, so some players will find Defect to be easier.
+Trading the starting relic is very strong on Watcher, as it has relatively low impact compared to most of the boss relics you can receive.
+If you choose to keep it her starting relic, however, Watcher also has one of the strongest starting relic upgrades.
+Here is a sample win with the Watcher.
+Like all sample runs I will provide, it by no means is intended to demonstrate the superiority of one strategy over another, but may provide an example or some inspiration for your own runs:

 ![image-20200808004650002](../images/3/image-20200808004650002.png)